AhmedInTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/xgYeQae.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 If you're using mac, you'll have to download microsoft remote desktop from the app store in order to access your virtual machine.
+If using windows, you can just search for remote desktop on your computer, it should already be installed.
 </p>
 <br />